-

 Reproduction & Growth

 - Ovoviviparous species.
-Embryo is nourished first by yolk and later by indirectly absorbing uterine fluid.
-Female gives live birth to a litter of one or two pups.
+The embryo is nourished first by yolk and later by indirectly absorbing uterine fluid.
+Females give live birth to a litter of one or two pups.

 Conservation Status